- Injection is a type of security flaw that has topped the OWASP Top Ten since around 2010.

 An injection happens when a bad actor sends some type of malicious data through an application.
 That malicious data can be relayed through the application into an external system.
-Injection is partly made possible when applications allow users to input data without some type of input validation, sanitation or filtering.
+Injection is partly possible when applications allow users to input data without some type of input validation, sanitation or filtering.
 Poorly designed applications can allow entire scripts to be injected via user input.
-They are often found in SQL, LDAP, Xpath, or NoSQL queries; OS commands; XML parsers, SMTP Headers, program arguments, etc.
+For instance, they are often found in SQL, LDAP, Xpath, or NoSQL queries; OS commands; XML parsers, SMTP Headers, program arguments, etc.

 Code analysis tools can help a security analyst find the use of interpreters and trace the data flow through the application.